justinclarkxyz/academic-kickstart-old-/content/post/open-source-tools/index.md

   focal_point: Center
   preview_only: true
 ---
 It might be surprising that as a psychotherapist, I'm writing about open-source software.
 But there are a few tools that I am very grateful for, as they contribute daily to making my life less stressful.
+Of course, these are not therapy-specific, and have a much wider range of applications in all cases.
 I'm a Mac user, so everything here is Mac-centric.
 These are not in-depth reviews, although they may come later, so consider them as recommendations.

 ## Zotero